 - 1 28oz can diced tomatoes

-- Add celery seed, diced tomatoes, broth, and carrots and bring to a boil.
+- Add sliced carrots, minced garlic, celery seed, crushed tomatoes, and bone broth, and bring to a boil.
 Reduce heat to medium and continue to cook for 10 minutes or until carrots are tender.

-- Add bell peppers and green beans or asparagus and cook for another 5 minutes.
+- Add bell peppers and green beans or asparagus, and sea salt and cook for another 5 minutes on medium-low heat.

-- Turn off heat, add spinach, garlic and check for salt and pepper.
+- Turn off heat, add spinach or another leafy green and squeeze lemon juice.
+Stir to combine and check for salt and pepper.
 Adjust if necessary.
-Stir to combine well.
+Serve hot.

 - Amount of salt will depend on the salt content of your broth and tomatoes.
-I would start with 2 teaspoons and work your way up.
+Start with 1 teaspoon and adjust as needed.